sajadsabouri1375/eur-usd-direction-prediction/README.md

 Conclusion:
 Unfortunately, none of the providers tested provide "Volume" field properly.
 Thus, only OHLC fields of Alpha Vantage API provider would be used in modelling.

+## Preprocess Data
+To make sure that the downloaded timeseries is valid, we need to verify some stuff:

+- Renaming Fields: The raw dataset might not have proper naming.
+Fields' names might need to change.
+- Time Integrity: Obviously, the timeseries must have timestamps sorted in order, from the farther date, to the most recent one.
+- OHLC Integrity: Fields "Open", "Close", "High", and "Low" must have reasonable order.
+"High" must be the highest value, "Low" must be the lowest value, "Open" and "Close" must be somewhere between "High" and "Low".
+- Missing Values: All main 4 fields of the candles must have values.
+If there are missing values, we need to fill them with appropriate alternatives.
+- Type Integrity: All main 4 fields must be of type float.
+- Forex market hours are from Monday to Friday.
+Thus, there must not be values on Saturdays and Sundays.
+- Filterin Columns which are not useful.